-Taking on a leadership role at Hamilton is a great way to learn more about yourself, educate your peers, and prepare for future leadership opportunities in the workplace.
-Being a student leader in the COOP provides the extra added bonus of motivating others serve, to make contributions to the community and to become lifelong engaged citizens.
+Taking on a leadership role at Hamilton is a great way to learn more about yourself, educate your peers and prepare for future leadership opportunities in the workplace.
+Being a student leader in the COOP provides the bonus of motivating others to serve, to make contributions to the community and to become lifelong engaged citizens.

 You can lead with…